When it comes to living with food allergies, how our food is labelled can be a tricky issue.

 Many manufacturers will include a “may contain” statement to cover themselves even if the risk of cross-contamination is very small.
 We prefer statements which give some form of explanation: for example, “made in a factory that doesn’t handle nuts but cannot guarantee nut-free” or “made in a factory that handles nuts” as this extra information is useful in determining the level of risk.

 A great way to be sure that your food is free from allergens is to buy the individual ingredients yourself and cook at home.
 Try our chicken casserole, which is free from the 14 major allergens – a very warming and filling dish that’s easy to make.
 You can either use fresh stock (this recipe is perfect, but just remember to leave out the celery if you’re allergic to it), or alternatively you can use a stock cube – just be sure to check the label carefully for allergens first.

 There are almost limitless possibilities if you cook your own food from scratch, even if you do suffer from multiple food allergies.
 However, it’s also very convenient to be able to buy off-the-shelf products.
-We’ve put together a list of products our allergic children particularly like in the directory on our website.

 OUR TOP TIPS FOR ALLERGY SUFFERERS

 Food shopping with food allergies can be confusing, but it really doesn’t have to be a chore.
 Just bear in mind these top tips that we’ve learnt over the years to help make your weekly shop that little bit simpler: